Turmeric is a cooking spice that gives mustard its bright yellow color and Indian curry its flavor and warm glow.

 Limited in quantity yet, there are also a few human studies that show promising results.

-One such study published in Journal of Endocrinology showed that under glucose stimulation, turmeric regulated insulin secretion and helps enhance pancreatic function (8).
+One such study published in the Journal of Endocrinology showed that under glucose stimulation, turmeric regulated insulin secretion and helps enhance pancreatic function (8).

 Another human study conducted in China discovered that curcuminoids supplementation could significantly reduce fasting glucose and insulin resistance (9).